MujyKun/IreneBot/languages/README.md

 Do not surround phrases by `` as it will be negated when bolded.
 All module names (keys) should be entirely lowercase.

+**PLEASE NOTE THAT INPUT COULD BE GENERALIZED HERE, BUT IT IS BETTER TO BE SPECIFIC.**

 **Bot Name:** `{bot_name}`
 **Bot ID:** `{bot_id}`
 **Bot Owner ID:** `{owner_id}`